 Different plants have different nutrient needs.
 Simply dumping a box of 10-10-10 around the garden isn’t a good idea and it’s a waste of money.
 The chemicals can leach into ground water, burn sensitive new roots, and damage beneficial soil microorganisms.
 It can also make plants grow faster than they can maintain over the long haul, leaving them weak and vulnerable later in life.
 Many woody ornamentals never need to be fertilized, even when they are first planted, while containerized plants need regular fertilizing.

 Most gardeners are familiar with the three numbers displayed on bags and boxes of fertilizer, but we’ll do a quick review, just to be sure.
-The three numbers represent the percentage by weight of nitrogen (N), Phosphorous (P) and Potassium (K).
+Those three numbers represent the percentage by weight of nitrogen (N), phosphorus (P) and potassium (K).
 Think about this for a moment.
-A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorous, 1 pound potassium, and 7 pounds of filler.
+A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorus, 1 pound potassium, and 6 pounds of filler.
 Yes, filler.
-If all your plants need is nitrogen, blood meal is a far better choice.
+If all your plants need is nitrogen, blood meal may be a better choice.

 Nitrogen (N) - leaf growth

 Phosphorus (P) - root, fruit and flower growth

 Before applying fertilizer, invest in a good soil test.
 It’s worth it.
 And it’s a fascinating snapshot of what is really going on in the garden.
 Now, I don’t mean one of those over-the-counter test tube kits.
 Those are a waste of money, in my humble opinion.
 When searching for a soil lab, it is best to pick one near you.
 The east and west coasts have very different soils (ours is alkaline; theirs is acidic, for one thing).
 This means that different types of tests are used to analyze soil samples.